dotnet/runtime/src/libraries/Fuzzing/README.md

 To create a new fuzzing target, you need to create a new class that implements the `IFuzzer` interface.
 See existing implementations in the `Fuzzers` directory for reference.

-As an example, let's test that `IPAddress.TryParse` never throws on invalid input:
+As an example, let's test that `IPAddress.TryParse` never throws on invalid input, and doesn't access any bytes after the end of `bytes`:
 ```c#
 internal sealed class IPAddressFuzzer : IFuzzer
 {